hyperledger/toc/guidelines/github-contribution-guide.md

 git clone git@github.com:<your_github_id>/<repository_name>.git
 ```

-- Now change to the repository directory and add a remote upstream repository pointing to the official Hyperledger repository
+- Now change to the repository directory and add a remote upstream repository pointing to the official LFDT repository

 ```
 cd <repository_name>
-git remote add upstream https://github.com/hyperledger/<repository_name>.git
+git remote add upstream https://github.com/LF-Decentralized-Trust/<repository_name>.git
 ```

 - You can now list your remote branches and confirm your local repository has created a link with the remote upstream repository